How to help your child choose books that are right for them

 Finding the right book to read can be a difficult task, especially as a child has to find a book which not only interests them, but is also within their reading ability.

-Furthermore, as a parent you will want to help your child find books to expand their mind and improve their literacy skills.
+Furthermore, as a parent, you'll want to help your child find books to expand their mind and improve their literacy skills.

 If your child has a favourite author or is addicted to a series of books, then choosing is easy, but what happens when they have read them all?
 Your local children's librarian or bookseller will be able to suggest similar books so you can keep that momentum going.